iamtalwinder/notes/MIS/notes/4-mis.md

 1. What is OAS in management information system?
 2. What are sub systems in MIS?
-3. What are the pitfalls in the development of MIS? `important`
+3. What are the pitfalls in the development of MIS? `important` `*`
-4. What are the pitfalls in the planning of MIS?
+4. What are the pitfalls in the planning of MIS? `*`
-5. What is Production MIS?
+5. What is Production MIS? `*`
-6. What is Financial MIS?
+6. What is Financial MIS? `*`
-7. How Information Technology is related with MIS?Explain
+7. How Information Technology is related with MIS?
+Explain `*`
-8. MIS deals with different classes of decisions.How?
+8. MIS deals with different classes of decisions.How? `*`
 9. What are the Components of MIS? `important`
-10. List functional requirements of Personnel based MIS.
+10. List functional requirements of Personnel based MIS. `*`
-11. What are the key decisions supported by Personnel MIS?
+11. What are the key decisions supported by Personnel MIS? `*`
 12. What are the characteristics of MIS?
 How do MIS differ from TPS and From DSS?
-13. Describe the relationship between TPS, MIS, and ESS.
+13. Describe the relationship between TPS, MIS, and ESS. `*`
-14. How MIS is useful for marketing department of an organization?
+14. How MIS is useful for marketing department of an organization? `*`

 ### Long

 1. Define MIS.
 What are its characteristics?
 Discuss the components of MIS in detail. `important`
+2. What is MIS?
+Discuss various activities performed by MIS in an Organization.
-2. Explain three level architecture of MIS along with its characteristics and functions.
+3. Explain three level architecture of MIS along with its characteristics and functions. `*`
-3. Discuss the relevance and role of MIS in various phases of decision-making
+4. Discuss the relevance and role of MIS in various phases of decision-making `*`
-4. Discuss the steps involved in the implementation procedure of MIS.
-Elaborate. `important`
+5. Discuss the steps involved in the implementation procedure of MIS.
+Elaborate. `important` `*`
-5. Discuss the different development approaches for MIS.
+6. Discuss the different development approaches for MIS. `*`
-6. Discuss in detail the Pitfalls in management information system development. `important`
+7. Discuss in detail the Pitfalls in management information system development. `important` `*`
-7. Discuss fundamental pitfalls in Management Information System during design and planning.
+8. Discuss fundamental pitfalls in Management Information System during design and planning. `*`
-8. Explain the role of marketing in functioning of management information system.
+9. Explain the role of marketing in functioning of management information system. `*`
-9. What is Financial MIS?
+10. What is Financial MIS?
 What are the key decisions supported by a Financial MIS?
-Discuss each in detail.
+Discuss each in detail. `*`
-10. What are Functional MIS?
-Discuss in detail the Marketing MIS.
+11. What are Functional MIS?
+Discuss in detail the Marketing MIS. `*`
-11. How to develop Production based MIS?
-Explain with an example.
+12. How to develop Production based MIS?
+Explain with an example. `*`
-12. What is MIS?
-Discuss various activities performed by MIS in an Organization.
 13. What is a Marketing information system?
 What are the inputs and outputs of a Marketing MIS?
-Discuss the model for Marketing MIS.
+Discuss the model for Marketing MIS. `*`
-14. Explain the Frame work of MIS in detail with example.
+14. Explain the Frame work of MIS in detail with example. `*`
-15. Explain marketing, personnel, financial and production of MIS
+15. Explain marketing, personnel, financial and production of MIS `*`
-16. How the evaluation of MIS can be performed?
+16. How the evaluation of MIS can be performed? `*`
 17. How the financial based MIS can be designed and implemented?
-Explain with an example.
+Explain with an example. `*`

 ## Topics